RasPat1/matching-card-game/README.md

 If you go along this path and create this deck.
 No other cards can be made.
 It is possible to create a bad deck.
 Can't jsut do it randomly.
 Have to enforce symmetry.
 This has poor symmmetry (image 1 occurs 4 times while images 2-5 occur once each)

-There must be a method to construct a deck jus	t like we did earlier C1-C4 kinda thing.
+There must be a method to construct a deck just like we did earlier C1-C4 kinda thing.
 And also I have to get around to solving this problem mathematically...
 Something to do with non-euclidean spaces?